 This unit (and the Ibanez clone version) was meant to take on the Lexicon PCM70 in the marketplace, when being true stereo was quite unique.
 Some presets are dual mono, where each input feeds a different algorithm.
-It also features other modes beyond reverb:
+As well as a 4-band EQ, it also features other modes beyond reverb:

-© copyright Malcolm Smith 2010-10-30 - last updated 2013-05-08 - links verified 2013-05-08
+© copyright Malcolm Smith 2010-10-30 - last updated 2018-02-10 - links verified 2018-02-10